Norbs89/newsrepo/API-README.md

 Full API back-end setup for my NC-News website, including seeding, migrations, routing, data formatting, error handling and various API endpoints.
 Created by TDD.

+For all available enpoints and to interact with the database, please see https://nc-news-hosting-app.herokuapp.com/api .

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.